nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### `proposer_reward_ratio`
-The reward ratio from transaction fees for miners who submit proposals specified by NC-max.
-Set as 40% in CKB, meaning the miner who first submits the transaction proposal will be rewarded with 40% of the transaction fee.
+The reward ratio from transaction fees for miners who submit proposals specified by NC-Max.
+It is set as 40% in CKB, meaning the miner who first submits the transaction proposal will be rewarded with 40% of the transaction fee.

 ```
 const PROPOSER_REWARD_RATIO: Ratio = Ratio::new(4, 10);